Category Archives: Adventure

 There exists a magical, futuristic element that left me and countless other youngsters and adults alike with a sense of wonder.
 And one amazing car!

-Michael J. Fox, a huge television star of the 1980s largely in thanks to the sitcom Family Ties, powered through to the big screen with the help of this film and others.
+Michael J. Fox, a huge television star of the 1980s largely thanks to the sitcom Family Ties, powered through to the big screen with the help of this film and others.

 The 1980s was a wonderful decade to grow up in.

-Small-town California teen Marty McFly (Fox) is thrown back into the 1950s when an experiment by his eccentric scientist friend Doc Brown (Christopher Lloyd) goes awry.
 Traveling through time in an amazing DeLorean car, Marty encounters younger versions of his parents (Crispin Glover, Lea Thompson), and must make sure that they fall in love or he will cease to exist.

 To further complicate matters, Marty has to then return to his own time and save the life of Doc Brown.